Advent on the HIll | Church on the Hill

 Advent is a season observed in many Christian traditions leading up to Christmas.
 It marks the anticipation of the birth of Jesus Christ and prepares believers for the celebration of His coming.

-Advent helps Christians reflect on the significance of Jesus' birth, focusing on themes of hope, peace, joy, and love, while also preparing hearts for the celebration of His arrival.
+Advent helps Christians reflect on the significance of Jesus' birth, focusing on themes of hope, love, joy, and peace, while also preparing hearts for the celebration of His arrival.
 It also emphasizes the broader themes of waiting, anticipation, and readiness for Christ's eventual return.

 The Advent wreath is a circular arrangement of evergreen branches with four candles (three blue and one pink) and a central white candle.
 Each candle represents a different theme, and they are lit sequentially each week during Advent.
 Here is a list of what the candles represent.